5jt/dyalog-cookbook/manuscript/06_configSettings.md

 # Configuration settings

 We are going to want our logging and error handling to be configurable.
-In fact, we will soon have lots of state settings: folders for log files and crashes, debug flag, flag for switching off error trapping, email address to report to in case of an error.
-The time has come to discuss configuration settings.

-Thinking more widely, an application's configuration includes all kinds of state: e.g., folders for log files and crashes, debug flag, a flag for switching off error trapping, email address to report to in case of an error, window positions, recent filepaths, GUI themes...
+In fact, we will soon have lots of state settings; thinking more widely, an application's configuration includes all kinds of state: e.g., folders for log files and crashes, a debug flag, a flag for switching off error trapping, an email address to report to, you name it.

 A variety of mechanisms for permanently storing configuration settings exists: Under Microsoft Windows we have the Windows Registry, and there are a number of cross-platform file formats to consider: XML, JSON - and good old INI files.
 We will discuss these in detail.

 ## Using the Windows Registry

 The Windows Registry is held in memory, so it is fast to read.
-It has been widely used to store configuration settings.
-Many would say _abused_.
-For quite some time it was considered bad to have application-specific config files.
+It has been widely used to store configuration settings; some would say abused.
+However, for quite some time it was considered bad to have application-specific config files.
 Everything was expected to go into the Windows Registry.
 The pendulum started to swing back the other way now for several years, and we see application-specific config files becoming ever more common.
 We follow a consensus opinion that it is well to minimise use of the Registry.

 Settings needed by Windows itself _have_ to be stored in the Registry.
 For example, associating a file extension with your application, so that double clicking on its icon launches your application.

 The APLTree classes [WinRegSimple](http://aplwiki.com/WinReg) and [WinReg](http://aplwiki.com/WinReg) provide methods for handling the Windows Registry.
+We will discuss them in their own chapter.

 MyApp doesn't need the Windows Registry at this point.
 We'll store its configurations in configuration files.